Dhghomon/easy_rust/README.md

 ## OsString and CString

-`std::ffi` is the part of the standard library that helps you use Rust with other languages or operating systems.
-It has types like `OsString` and `CString`, which are like `String` for the operating system or if you need to work with the language C. They each have their own `&str` type too: `OsStr` and `CStr`. `ffi` means "foreign function interface".
+`std::ffi` is the part of `std` that helps you use Rust with other languages or operating systems.
+It has types like `OsString` and `CString`, which are like `String` for the operating system or `String` for the language C. They each have their own `&str` type too: `OsStr` and `CStr`. `ffi` means "foreign function interface".

-`OsString` is necessary because sometimes you have to work with an operating system that doesn't have Unicode.
+You can use `OsString` when you have to work with an operating system that doesn't have Unicode.
 All Rust strings are unicode, but not every operating system has it.
-Here is the simple English explanation from the standard library why `OsString` is necessary.
+Here is the simple English explanation from the standard library on why we have `OsString`:

 - A string on Unix (Linux, etc.) might be lots of bytes together that don't have zeros.
 And sometimes you read them as Unicode UTF-8.
 - A string on Windows might be made of random 16-bit values that don't have zeros.
 And sometimes you read them as Unicode UTF-16.